Adforham/arch/README.md

-my shitty archinstall script (i don't recommend you using this)
+my shitty archinstall script (this is just for me i don't recommend you using this)